The Ghost of Tom Joad (song): Springsteen original

 The third verse is the most direct link to The Grapes of Wrath, being an extensive paraphrase of Tom Joad's famous "Wherever there's a ..." speech.

 "The Ghost of Tom Joad" was originally recorded as an E Street Band number, intended for inclusion as one of the new tracks on his February 1995 Greatest Hits album.
 However, Springsteen did not like the arrangement, and he put the song aside for his next project.

 The released "The Ghost of Tom Joad" was recorded between April and June 1995, at Springsteen's Los Angeles home studio.
 It was recorded with a light and muted accompaniment, featuring Springsteen on guitar and harmonica, E Street Band members Danny Federici on keyboards and Garry Tallent on bass, and session musicians Marty Rifkin on pedal steel guitar and dobro and Gary Mallaber on drums.
 Springsteen's vocal phrasing tends to fade off at the end of each line of the song.

 Springsteen's recording was released with the album on November 21, 1995.
 It was given limited release as a single in The Netherlands and the UK, wherein the latter it reached number 26 on the UK Singles Chart.
 It was not released as a single in the U.S., and radio airplay on album-oriented rock stations was practically non-existent.

+Critical reception

+Pan-European magazine Music & Media described the song as "a chilling tale of a homeless drifter's futile hope for better times."